Take a Stand Campaign

 In August 2024, the patriarchs and heads of churches in Jerusalem issued yet another call for action and appealed for a negotiated peace agreement, saying “we stand at the precipice of a full-blown regional war.”
 The statement called attention to the dire situation for Gazans, expressing particular concern for the Christians sheltering in Gaza’s churches as well as the staff and patients at al-Ahli Anglican Hospital.
 It called for “adoption of an internationally legitimate two-state solution.”

-As the number of Palestinians killed in Gaza exceeds 43,000, and the number of injured is near 100,000, many Christians in the Holy Land are urging Christians everywhere to recognize this as a genocide.
+As the number of Palestinians killed in Gaza exceeds 60,000*, including over 17,000 children, and the number of injured exceeds 143,000, many Christians in the Holy Land are urging Christians everywhere to recognize this as a genocide.
 In a momentous sermon at Riverside Church in New York in August, 2024, Rev. Munther Isaac said, “If we, as Christians, are not outraged by this genocide, by the weaponizing of the Bible to justify it, there is something wrong with our Christian witness, and we are compromising the credibility of our Gospel message.”

-These final words resonate.
-Our faith community in the Holy Land is giving us a chance to practice our faith, to show the world what it means to follow Christ, stand with the oppressed, lift the injured and abandoned…our own faith family … out of the ditch of despair.
+These words resonate as the United Nations reports that hunger in the Gaza Strip has reached catastrophic levels, with people collapsing in the street and hundreds of starving people shot at food distribution sites.
+Our faith community in the Holy Land is giving us a chance to practice our faith, to show the world what it means to follow Christ, stand with the oppressed, lift the injured and abandoned…including our own faith family … out of the ditch of despair.
 We can no longer be content with Bible stories that celebrate ancient choices, ancient deeds.
 Our choice today should be clear.
-This is the Gospel message and we should never be afraid to answer this call.
+This is the Gospel message, and we should never be afraid to answer this call.